Naturally, one of the first questions we’re asked is “How much do solar panels cost?”

 If properly installed, solar panel systems require minimal maintenance.
 Most solar panels and inverters come with lengthy warranties.
 Any maintenance costs will typically be associated with occasional cleanings, system inspections, and warranty diagnostic work.

 At Paradise Energy Solutions, we build average maintenance costs into the cash flow we provide with our proposals.
-This will give you insight for how these costs will impact your ROI and payback.
+This will give you insight into how these costs will impact your ROI and payback.
 We also offer a Triple Ten Guarantee that covers most maintenance costs in the first ten years.

 Ground-mounted solar panels tend to be more expensive than rooftop installations due to additional material and labor costs associated with mounting structures and wiring.
 On average, homeowners can expect to pay between $20,000 to $40,000 for a ground-mounted solar panel system before incentives.
 Businesses can expect to pay $150 to $500,000+ for a ground mount system.